-Unless forming an abutment with a wall, the back and side hearth dimensions MUST NOT be altered, please refer to page 24 for minimum sizes.
+IMPORTANT: Unless forming an abutment with a wall the width of the hearth MUST NOT be altered.

-For a list of recommended materials and thicknesses refer to page 8
+For a list of recommended materials and thicknesses refer to page 8.

-ENCLOSURE MATERIALS & CLEARANCES:
+MATERIALS & CLEARANCES:

-Brick/hebel Enclosure: Use a minimum 110mm solid brick or hebel with a minimum clearance of 100mm to the back of the unit and 200mm on either side.
+INBUILT CAVITY: Use a minimum 110mm solid brick or 100mm hebel with a minimum clearance of 100mm to the back of the unit and 200mm on either side.